usnationalarchives/Catalog-API/README.md

 ## What is the API?

 The [National Archives Catalog API](https://catalog.archives.gov/api/v2/api-docs/) is a read–write web API for the online catalog for the National Archives.
+The Catalog API provides a structured way to search Description and Authority elements that exist within the Catalog dataset as an alternative to searching directly within the [Catalog](https://catalog.archives.gov/) user interface.

 The URL path for the API is: [`https://catalog.archives.gov/api/v2/api-docs`](https://catalog.archives.gov/api/v2/api-docs/)

 ## What data does the API contain?

-The National Archives Catalog API contains all:
+The National Archives Catalog API contains:

-- Archival description metadata
+- All available archival descriptions
-- Authority record (persons, organizations, geographic references, topical subjects, and specific records types) metadata
+- Authority record metadata (persons, organizations, geographic references, topical subjects, and specific records types)
 - Digital object metadata (including technical metadata)
-- Public contributions to the catalog (like tags and transcriptions)
+- Public contributions to the catalog (tags, transcriptions, comments)
-- Metadata for crawled web pages of archives.gov and presidential libraries
+- Extracted text metadata (such as optical character recognition or OCR text)
-- Some metadata for user accounts
+- Limited metadata for user accounts

 ## What can the API do?

 The API's main functions include querying for metadata, exporting metadata in bulk, and posting tags and transcriptions to records.

 When searching, you may return the full metadata for each record, or specify one or more specific fields.
 You can search by keyword and/or by any combination of field values, and apply sorting.

+The API may also be used to facilitate bulk downloads of records from the National Archives Catalog.

 ## How can I use NARA's data?